 When downloading files from a Debian mirror, be sure to download the files in binary mode, not text or automatic mode.
 It's important to replicate the directory structure you find on the mirror to create a local 'sub-mirror'.
-It isn't really necessary to do this if you place all the installation files on floppies; but it still makes it easier to find the files when you need them.
-You should start your local directory structure at the level under disks-mips, for example:
+You should start your local directory structure at the level under disks-s390, for example: